arthurschneider/jmorsec/README.md

 # jmorsec

-This is a simple jbang script to encode or decode an input to ist associated morse code input/output.
+This is a simple jbang script to encode or decode an input to its associated morse code input/output.

+---

 ### Usage